-Once you have filled in your criteria, click 'List View' to see all the Non-profits on THE CONNECTION that match those fields.
-You can also just go straight to 'List View' if you would like to see a complete list of all the Non-profits on the website without filtering.
+Use the options below to narrow or filter the entire database of Cobb Non-profits, then click 'List View' to see the organizations that match those fields.
+You can also just go straight to 'List View' if you would like to see a list of all the Non-profits on the website.

-If you have have registered with THE CONNECTION, Log In as you can also create and save your Searches as well as your resulting Lists from those searches to your profile.
-Please note that a Search is dynamic, and the information returned is current as of the date of the search.
-Lists, however, contain only the organizations you select to be on them, so they will not update with new organizations until you add them to the list yourself.
+If you have already registered with THE CONNECTION, Log In as you can create and save your Searches as well as your resulting Lists from those searches to your profile.

 THE CONNECTION was created by Cobb Community Foundation as a mechanism for non-profits to share information about their missions, programs and resource needs.
 The availability of such information is neither an endorsement nor recommendation of any organization or program described, and Cobb Community Foundation cannot guarantee the accuracy of the information presented.
 Users are encouraged to perform their own due diligence before seeking services or donating time or other resources to any organization listed herein.